-Section 162(m) of the Internal Revenue Code of 1986, as amended, generally prohibits public companies from taking a tax deduction for compensation in excess of \$1,000,000 paid to its named executive officers.
-Qualifying performance-based compensation is not subject to the deduction limitation if specified requirements are met.
-We generally structure our equity awards to comply with exemptions in Section 162(m) so that the compensation remains tax deductible to us.
+The Internal Revenue Service, pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended, generally disallows a tax deduction for compensation in excess of \$1,000,000 paid to our chief executive officer and to each other officer (other than our chief executive officer and chief financial officer) whose compensation is required to be reported to our stockholders pursuant to the Exchange Act by reason of being among the three most highly paid executive officers.
+Certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if certain requirements are met.
+We generally structure our stock option awards to comply with exemptions in Section 162(m) so that the compensation remains tax deductible to us.
 We periodically review the potential consequences of Section 162(m) on the other components of our executive compensation program.
 We will structure arrangements to comply with the Section 162(m) exceptions where we believe it to be feasible.
 However, the Compensation Committee may, in its judgment, authorize compensation payments that do not comply with the exemptions in Section 162(m) when it believes that such payments are appropriate to attract and retain executive talent.